 The optional data integrity checks can be configured using the CRC[1:0] bits in the configuration register.
-When one of the data integrity options is enabled, the data integrity check is output on the SDA pin immediately following the conversion or register data; see the Data Integrity Features section for a detailed description of the data integrity functionality.
+When one of the data integrity options is enabled, the data integrity check is output on the TX pin immediately following the conversion or register data; see the Data Integrity section for detailed description of the data integrity functionality.
 Additional words are always two bytes when CRC16 is enabled.
-The number of additional words in the inverted data mode when reading conversion data varies from two to three, depending on whether the conversion data counter is enabled.
-So shows data retrieval when either inverted data output or CRC are enabled.
+The number of additional words in the inverted data mode when reading conversion data varies from two to three depending on whether the conversion data counter is enabled. 图 66 and 图 67 show register and conversion data retrieval when CRC is enabled, respectively. 图 68 shows data retrieval when inverted data output is enabled.

-图 63.
-Conversion Data Output With CRC or Inverted Data Output Enabled
+图 68.
+Conversion Data Output With Inverted Data Output Enabled